scottish-government-design-system/designsystem.gov.scot/components/button/index.md

 Buttons can also contain only an icon.
 If you do this, make sure that the intention of the button is clearly communicated in a way that is accessible to users of assistive technology.

 {% include example-frame.html name="icons3" %}

+## Website analytics / performance

+To track interactions with button elements in Google Analytics using Google Tag Manager, each button has a data attribute e.g. <code>data-button="button-ACTION"</code>.

+You will need to replace the text "ACTION" with the action for each button - for a submit button this would be <code>data-button="button-submit"</code>.

 <script>